Neferkare Iymeru: Statue, Louvre A 125

+Rock inscription, Hammamat G 87

+At Wadi Hammamat, a rock inscription mentions several people including Vizier Iymeru (PD 26) and High Steward Nebankh (PD 294).

 Theories about his double name

 Neferkare Iymeru had a double name.
 Neferkare is the throne name of several Old Kingdom kings, the most famous being Pepy II.
 Perhaps Neferkare Iymeru was born in Memphis, where this king was still worshipped in the Middle Kingdom.